-For those that grew up in an era that regarded video games as sub or counter-culture, the rise of esports is a triumph.
-We now have the opportunity to watch gamers enjoy fame and fortune all due to a hobby the media—and many of our parents—overtly and covertly expressed was not only worthless but also confounding.
+For those who grew up in an era that regarded video games as sub or counter-culture, the rise of the esports industry is a triumph.
+You now have the opportunity to watch gamers enjoy fame and fortune due to a hobby the media, and many parents expressed was not only worthless but also confounding.

-Is Esports As Big As They Say It Is?
+Is the Esports Industry as Big as They Say It Is?

 Has the Influx of Cash Been a Good Thing?

 But how could this happen?